 Fault Types

-The five fault types in MAFIS organized in a 3-category taxonomy (Recoverable, Permanent-distributed, Permanent-localized) and how FaultSource distinguishes automatic from manual injection.
+The three fault types in MAFIS (Overheat, Breakdown, Latency), the four fault scenarios, and how FaultSource distinguishes automatic from manual injection.

-MAFIS supports five fault types organized in a 3-category taxonomy based on duration and scope.
-All types go through the same cascade pipeline (ADG → BFS → replan), which makes their resilience metrics scientifically comparable regardless of how they were triggered.
+MAFIS has three fault types that describe what happens to an agent, and four fault scenarios that describe how and when faults are triggered.
+All fault events go through the same cascade pipeline (ADG → BFS → replan), which makes their resilience metrics scientifically comparable regardless of how they were triggered.

 |---|---|---|---|